NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 and CUBIC to achieve a certain throughput.
 We use 1500-byte packets and an *RTT* of 0.1 seconds.

-Our test results in {{HLRX07}} indicate that, in typical cases with a degree of background traffic, CUBIC uses the spare bandwidth left unused by existing Reno TCP flows in the same bottleneck link without taking away much bandwidth from the existing
+The test results in {{HLRX07}} indicate that, in typical cases with a degree of background traffic, CUBIC uses the spare bandwidth left unused by existing Reno TCP flows in the same bottleneck link without taking away much bandwidth from the existing